Infinite-Nomic/Infinite-Nomic/round6/rules.md

 equip a module to their factory.
 Factories cannot have more than one module equipped at any given time.
 Any action that would cause a factory to have more than one module equipped is ineffective.
 At the beginning of every Monday all modules are unequipped from all factories.
-The module equipped to each factory should be tracked.
+The modules a player owns should be tracked.
+Unequiped modules are transferable.

 Once per week on either Saturday or Sunday, each player can collect from their factory factorially.
 The effects of this are decided by which